 Visiting the Library

 It’s time to slow down and get back to basics.
-Take some time for yourself to relax and unwind at the Library.
-Find a comfortable nook to sit and read.
+Take an hour for yourself to relax and unwind at the Library.

 We have thousands of books, magazines, videos and games available for you to borrow.
 Come explore our collection.
+Many of these materials are available for download.
 You may find exactly what you are looking for!

 The Library has thousands of events each year for all ages.
 Your teenager can make new friends and get volunteer hours by joining the Suffern Teen Advisory Council.
 Kids can come to Storytime as early as newborn age or join our Elementary Explorers or attend Discovery Zone workshops.
 There is so much to do!!
 Adults are invited to view films, attend concerts and lectures.